mikecm1141/he-better-reads-main/README.md

 ##### Required Fields

-`rating` - must be a whole number between 1 and 5 inclusive
+`rating` - must be a whole number between 1 and 5 inclusive.

-`user_id` - must be a valid, existing user
+`user_id` - must be a valid, existing user.
+Given user can only review given book once.

 ##### Optional Fields

-`description` - cannot contain profanity
+`description` - cannot contain profanity.

 ##### Example Request